moccalotto/kaos/_brainstorms/ever-dungeon.md

 The Dungeon is the only source of metal available.
 For some reason, many monsters carry weapons and other gear containing metal.
-Where they get it is a mystery as no adventurers have ever found any mines or ore in the Dungeon.
+Where they get it is a mystery as no adventurers have ever found any mines operated by monsters.

 Certain monsters have metal-like hides, bones and teeth.
 These are very valuable.
 Additionally, magic can be used to transmute bone and certain monster scales,